Radala: Banda

 A Banda or Bandâra was the child of royal concubines of Nayaks of Kandy and descendants of Pandarams Desikar who came down to Sri Lanka from Tamil Nadu for service of Hindu temples.
 They were also considered the second class of Radala.

 Patti

 Patti Radala is a traditional caste of Herdsmen from Sri Lanka's feudal past.
 They were a part of the feudal land tenure system and a sub-caste of the Radala caste.
-Gopallawa, Kiridena, Kiri Ella, Panabokke, Walgama and many other names related to caws are common in this third class of the Patti Radala community.
+Gopallawa, Kiridena, Kiriella, Panabokke, Walgama and many other names related to caws are common in this third class of the Patti Radala community.